The Truth Will Set You Free

 Brigham Young, ‘prophet, seer, and revelator’ shared his view of our African American brothers and sisters:

-“You see some classes of the human family that are black, uncouth, uncomely, disagreeable and low in their habits, wild, and seemingly deprived of nearly all the blessings of the intelligence that is generally bestowed upon mankind.
+“You see some classes of the human family that are black, uncouth, uncomely, disagreeable and low in their habits, wild, and seemingly deprived of nearly all the blessings of the intelligence that is bestowed upon humanity.
 The first man that committed the odious crime of killing one of his brethren will be cursed the longest of any one of the children of Adam.
 Cain slew his brother.
 Cain might have been killed, and that would have put a termination to that line of human beings.
 This was not to be, and the Lord put a mark upon him, which is the flat nose and black skin.
 Trace mankind down to after the flood, and then another curse is pronounced upon the same race — that they should be the “servant of servants;” and they will be, until that curse is removed.”

-Brigham Young, President and second ‘Prophet’
+Brigham Young, President and second ‘Prophet.’

 of the Mormon Church, 1844-1877